-- 1. to elect eleven Directors for a term of one year and until their successors are elected and qualified; - 2. to approve the 1995 stock option program for the Company's Chief Executive Officer and certain selected individuals; - 3. to approve a proposed amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock of the Company; and - 4. to approve the appointment of Auditors for the Company's next audited fiscal year.
+- 2. to approve the 1995 stock option program for the Company's Chief Executive Officer and certain selected individuals; - 3. to approve a proposed amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock of the Company; and - 4. to approve the appointment of Auditors for the Company's next audited fiscal year.